Making Wine FAQ – Answers to your DIY Wine Making Questions

 Q: How long should I wait to start racking?

 A: Typically 7-10 days or when the S.G. (specific gravity determined with hydrometer) is between 992 and 995.
+However, you will need to age the wine for a few months before it is drinkable.

 Q: Should I be concerned with the quality of my water being used in my wine making?

 A: Generally no. If your wine making recipe requires water (concentrated juice requires) you’ll want to make sure that it’s water that you would be comfortable drinking and is not treated.
+Do not use distilled water, as you will want to have the minerals.

 Q: How can I achieve a wine with a little bit of fizz or bubbles or conversely, how can I minimize fizz?